SalientPharaoh/CoRider_CRUD/README.md

 # CoRider_CRUD

 Flask application that performs CRUD (Create, Read, Update, Delete) operations on a MongoDB database for a User resource using a REST API.
-The REST API endpoints should be accessible via HTTP requests
+The REST API endpoints should be accessible via HTTP requests.

+The test branch of the repository has the same application implemented using the object oriented programming concepts and Flask-Restful package.

 ---